Rottnest Island, Western Australia (1914–15 and 1940)

 The first internee arrivals to Rottnest Island lived in stone houses.
 Later arrivals had to make do with the tents originally erected for short tourist stays.
 Sanitation in the camp was poor, food supplies could be insufficient and internees were required to do their own cooking at their tents as there was no camp kitchen.
 The records contain complaints about these conditions and also about mistreatment by guards.
 Despite this, the internees made efforts to make their time in the camp more enjoyable.
 They formed a band, held lectures, opened a café and enjoyed the beach and the sea.

 The Rottnest Island camp held almost 1000 men prior to its closure in late 1915.
-The internees were transferred first to Garden Island camp in Western Australia and then to Holsworthy in New South Wales.
+The internees were then transferred first to Holsworthy (Liverpool) camp in New South Wales.

 Rottnest Island Football Club, 1915